 What can and can’t I do after treatment?

 I always advise patients to ice after treatment.
 15 minutes with ice on, two-three hours off, and another 15 minutes on.
 If you want to avoid swelling, sleep with your head elevated.
 The next morning, you will be the most swollen – so don’t panic!
 Swelling will go down within two to three days.
 You can take Tylenol to help with swelling as well.

 If you’ve never tried fillers before, our clinical team is happy to meet with you for a complimentary consultation.
-As an added bonus, lip fillers are on special this month!
 Give us a call at (207) 761-0177 to learn more.